zopefoundation/zope.viewlet/src/zope/viewlet/README.txt

 From the two pieces above, we can generate the final viewlet manager class and register it (it's a bit tedious, I know):

-  >>> from zope.app.pagetemplate.viewpagetemplatefile import \
+  >>> from zope.browserpage import ViewPageTemplateFile
-  ...
-ViewPageTemplateFile
   >>> ContentsViewletManager = type(
   ...
 'ContentsViewletManager', (ContentsViewletManager,),
   ...     {'index': ViewPageTemplateFile(tableTemplate)})